HIPAA Compliant AI Assistant: 2026 Buyer’s Guide & Checklist

 A HIPAA compliant AI assistant is a system that meets all the necessary requirements of HIPAA when it creates, receives, maintains, or transmits Protected Health Information (PHI).
 It’s not enough for an AI tool to simply be used in a healthcare setting.
 True compliance means the vendor has implemented specific technical, physical, and administrative safeguards to protect patient data.

 The cornerstone of this relationship is a formal contract called a Business Associate Agreement (BAA).
-Without a BAA, you cannot share PHI with a vendor, period.
+Without a BAA, you cannot share PHI with a vendor.
 Both the healthcare provider (the covered entity) and the AI vendor share the responsibility for keeping data safe.
 This includes everything from encryption and access controls to staff training and regular monitoring.
 In short, a HIPAA compliant AI assistant must be treated with the same level of security as any other system that handles sensitive patient information.

 The Business Associate Agreement (BAA) is Non Negotiable